ankan1811/FireFlash/README.md

 ![](images/signup.png)

-## 2.Invalid email check during signup(Using email Regex)
+## 2.Invalid email check during signup(Using email Regex).We get to see a Red Toast message!!!

 ![](images/signup2mainpng.png)

 ## 3. Saved successfully display on signup success and redirect to signin page and details get saved in my mongoDB account with hashed password.
+We get to see a Green Toast Message!!!

 ![](images/valid.png)